 In the remaining of this paper, we consider the rings which are not local and not reduced.
-To illustrate this case, we below give form of some rings, along with the count of the nonzero zero-divisors of that structure and an example of the smallest commutative ring with 1 having such a structure.\\
+To illustrate this case, given below are some forms of rings, along with the count of non-zero zero-divisors of that structure and an example of the smallest commutative ring with unity having such a structure.\\